Click below to be directed to our online application system:

 - Specific objectives and description of your research

-- The significance of your study and how it advances what we know on this topic in a Palestinian context
+- Theoretical significance of your study and how it advances what we know on this topic in a Palestinian context

-- Your specific methodology and time-frame for completion
+- Your detailed methodology and time-frame for completion

-- A detailed line item budget indicating the amount requested (not to exceed $6,000).
+- Itemized research budget indicating the amount requested (not to exceed $6,000).

-- For doctoral students only, a copy of master's and PhD transcripts, or a letter from the head of the department if there are no transcripts, and a list of chapters for your dissertation project.
+- For doctoral students only, a copy of Master's degree and PhD transcript(s) or a letter from the head of the department if there are no transcripts, and a list of chapters for your dissertation project

 For more information, contact: